Chapter 1 Project Organization

 1.4 Results

-Files generated during cleanup and analysis in the results
+Files generated during cleanup and analysis in the results directory where

 “generated files” includes intermediate results such as cleaned data sets or